fjarri/reikna/doc/source/tutorial-basic.rst

 All ``reikna`` computation classes are derived from the :py:class:`~reikna.core.Computation` class and therefore share the same API and behavior.
 A computation object is an opaque typed function-like object containing all the information necessary to generate GPU kernels that implement some algorithm, along with necessary internal temporary and persistent memory buffers.
-Before use it needs to be compiled by calling :py:meth:`~reikna.core.Computation.compile` for a given :py:class:`~reikna.cluda.Thread` (thus using its associated device and queue).
+Before use it needs to be compiled by calling :py:meth:`~reikna.core.Computation.compile` for a given :py:class:`~reikna.cluda.api.Thread` (thus using its associated device and queue).
-This method returns a :py:class:`~reikna.core.ComputationCallable` object which takes GPU arrays and scalar parameters and calls its internal kernels.
+This method returns a :py:class:`~reikna.core.computation.ComputationCallable` object which takes GPU arrays and scalar parameters and calls its internal kernels.

 Computations and transformations